Belgrave, Leicester: Airport

 The nearest airport is East Midlands Airport, in Leicestershire and 19.2 miles away from Belgrave.

 Politics

-Belgrave is located within the Leicester East parliament constituency, a seat held by the Labour Party consistently since 1987 albeit with a significantly reduced majority in the 2019 United Kingdom general election, though reflecting a widespread national trend for the Labour Party in that particular election.
+Belgrave is located within the Leicester East parliament constituency, a seat currently held by the Conservative Party since 2024.
+The Labour Party consistently held the seat between 1987 and 2024 but lost the seat to the outgoing Conservative Government despite a landslide victory across the country for the Labour Party in that particular election.

-The Belgrave electoral ward is currently represented on Leicester City Council by Labour Councillors Padmini Chamund, Nita Solanki and Mahendra Mohanbhai Valand.
+The Belgrave electoral ward is currently, since 2023 represented on Leicester City Council by three Conservative Party Councillors.

-The electoral ward of Rushey Mead includes parts of Belgrave.

-Former Councillors for Belgrave include Archibald Berridge and Ramnik Kavia, both of whom served as Lord Mayors of Leicester, Colin Hall, the city's Lord Mayor from 2010 to 2011 and a resident of the area since 1968 and Manjula Sood, Britain's first Asian woman Lord Mayor.